 Safe events: Capacity crowds return to music and sports events

-Sheffield’s Crucible Theatre was at full capacity for the World Championship final May 2, the first time in more than a year that a capacity crowd had been seen at a UK sporting event.
+Sheffield’s Crucible Theatre was at full capacity for the World Championship final May 2, becoming the first venue in more than a year to see a capacity crowd at a UK sporting event.

-The UK’s first full-capacity concert is expected to take place on May 29, when James Blunt plays at the Royal Albert Hall, while Odeon Cinemas have announced that they will reopen doors at most of their sites on May 17.
+The UK’s first full-capacity concert was expected to take place on May 29, when James Blunt was due at the Royal Albert Hall, but that has since been postponed.
+Odeon Cinemas announced that they would reopen doors at most of their sites on May 17.

 Wembley Stadium given green light

 8,000 fans were given green light to enter the national stadium on Sunday 25 April – the second time spectators have been allowed inside stadiums since the third UK lockdown was enforced.
 Jack Bibb reported from the event…

 In February 2021, Prime Minister Boris Johnson outlined the steps of a four-part roadmap to lift the coronavirus lockdown.

 As part of the plan, the PM announced that: “The turnstiles of our sports stadia will once again rotate,” with up to 10,000 fans expected to be back in major sporting stadiums by mid-May.

 The Government proposed a series of ‘pilot’ events in cooperation with the English Football League (EFL) which would see a small proportion of fans attend two matches at Wembley Stadium.

 The FA Cup semi final tie between Leicester City and Southampton on 18 April was the first match to reintroduce fans back into a stadium, with 4,000 local residents successfully watching the clash at Wembley Stadium.